 We are host to the Wear Valley Riding for Disabled Association (RDA).

 We are very privileged to host and work with the Wear Valley RDA.
 The board of trustees provide support of our disabled rider’s provision.
 Without their support our work would be considerably more difficult.

-Sarah Wilkinson Adrea Affleck Karen Walls Anne Cane Sue Hayley
+Sarah Wilkinson Andrea Affleck Karen Walls Anne Cane Catherine Rollo Katie Rollo

 What our visitors say: Laura - attends on a Friday.
 “I really enjoy going to the centre.
 I have made lots of friends and I like working with the animals.
 My favourite horse is Ruby.
 Riding her has really helped my weaker side and has given me more strength in my ankle."